vasudev-gm/vasudev-gm.github.io/source/_posts/about.md

 ---
 ## About Me

-Hi readers, I\'m Vasudev Menon and always wanted to create a blog which took a long time until I came across Hexo.
+Hi readers, I\'m Vasudev Menon and wanted to create a blog which took a long time until I came across Hexo.
 Hexo simply allows me to focus on writing my blogs rather than use a programming language or Web Development based on TS,JS,HTML5,Django etc.

 I will cover latest AI techniques, newer technology, development tools, android, iOS, Windows, Linux and gadgets.